Highway 1, my favourite drive, wrapped around the California coastline

 I never planned to be a yoga teacher.

-My dream was to be a professor and spend the rest of my life reading, writing and teaching undergraduates.
+My dream was to be a professor, spending my life reading, writing, and teaching undergraduates.

 I travel regularly to the US and make it a point to visit Julie every time I am in California.
 This picture was taken in her home.

-Yoga is less about the shapes we were making with our bodies, but the quality of the energy that we embodied while making them.
+The FIRST lesson she taught me: Yoga isn’t about the shapes we make with our bodies, but the quality of the energy we embody while making them.

 My yoga practice filled me with a sense of safety that I was able to rely on once I'd left the studio.
 Her voice stayed in my heart and reminded me of my own resilience.